w3f/research/docs/polkadot/index.md

 # Polkadot
 Draft

 Polkadot consists of a main chain called the relay chain and multiple sharded chains called parachains.
-The relay chain is maintained by validators (see Figure 1) that are selected through the [NPoS scheme](NPoS/index.html#NPoS) and is responsible for producing blocks (via [BABE](BABE/Babe.html)) of the relay chain and keeping the state of all the parachains.
+The relay chain is maintained by validators (see figure below) that are selected through the [NPoS scheme](NPoS/index.html#NPoS) and is responsible for producing blocks (via [BABE](BABE/Babe.html)) of the relay chain and keeping the state of all the parachains.
 These validators need to vote on the consensus over all the parachains, see the consensus scheme called [GRANDPA](GRANDPA.html) for more details.

 ![Figure 1 - Data structure](images/data_structure.png)